"The workshop was an extraordinary experience, not only because of the primacy of play

-Each semester, the American Shakespeare Center devotes a seminar to the classroom applications of plays from our repertoire.
+Four times a year, the American Shakespeare Center devotes a seminar to the classroom applications of plays from our repertoire.
 Professor Ralph Alan Cohen, the education staff, and our troupe of professional actors provide teachers with a host of materials and techniques for bringing Shakespeare to life for their students.
 The play-specific seminars focus on making the plots, characters, words, and drama of Shakespeare's plays relevant and exciting in the classroom.
 We aim to remove your students' "ShakesFear" and to replace it with enthusiasm for the active exploration of the plays on the stage.

-Preliminary Schedule for Fall Seminar:
+Preliminary Schedule for Fall 2015 Seminar:

-2pm - Edward II performance (optional add-on)
+2pm - Antony and Cleopatra performance (optional add-on)

 "The seminars are an incredible value."